 - 1. Click Configure Destinations in the Platform Event Filters window. - 2.
-Click the number of the destination you want to configure.

-NOTE: The number of destinations that you can configure on a given system may vary.

-- 4. Click Destination Number to enter an individual IP address for that destination.
-This IP address is the IP address to which the platform event alert is sent. - Enter a value in the Community String field to act as a password to authenticate messages sent 5. between a management station and a managed system.
+Click the number of the destination you want to configure. - NOTE: The number of destinations that you can configure on a given system may vary. - 3.
+Select the Enable Destination check box. - 4.
+Click Destination Number to enter an individual IP address for that destination.
+This IP address is the IP address to which the platform event alert is sent. - NOTE: On 12G systems with iDRAC7 specific versions, you can set Platform Event Destination as IPv4, IPv6, or FQDN. - 5.
+Enter a value in the Community String field to act as a password to authenticate messages sent between a management station and a managed system.
 The community string (also called the community name) is sent in every packet between the management station and a managed system. - 6.
 Click Apply. - 7.
 Click Go Back to Platform Events Page to go back to the Platform Event Filters window.

-Server Administrator Logs
+Server Administrator logs

 Server Administrator allows you to view and manage hardware, alert, and command logs.
 All users can access logs and print reports from either the Server Administrator home page or from its command line interface.
-Users must be logged in with Administrator privileges to clear logs or must be logged in with Administrator or Power User privileges to e-mail logs to their designated service contact.
+Users must be logged in with Administrator privileges to clear logs or must be logged in with Administrator or Power User privileges to email logs to their designated service contact.